appleseedcarrot/activity-4-DISC/README.md

 # What's working

 As of now, the basic format of the site is setup and you can actually click on filters to select posts that are of that genre of rooms.
 I have made some example posts just to showcase this function.
+You can select multiple filters

 # What's not working
 You can not sort or create a new post yet.